THE STORY OF A LIFE SPENT IN THE SERVICE OF HUMANITY

-This is not a pity story, nor is it a tale of failure or success.
-Instead, it’s a story about a boy much like any other, gifted with a vision that transcends the mere sequence of life’s events.
+This is a story about a boy much like any other, gifted with a vision that transcends the mere sequence of life’s events.
 He realized that life encompasses more than just a sequence of accidents.
 He understood that each one influences our life’s journey and leaves footprints on the world around us and our inner selves.

 CHILDHOOD

-The tale commences in Luzern on November 14, 1947, at precisely 2:40 in the morning when I was born and given the name Eduard Schellhammer.
-Later, my friends simply called me Edi.
+The tale commences in Luzern on November 14, 1947, at precisely 2:40 in the morning when Dr. Edward was born and given the name Edward Schellhammer.
+Later, his friends simply called him Edi.

-I always demonstrated a sense of bravery.
-Throughout my life I enjoyed traveling, meeting new people, spending time with friends, and in was endlessly searching for knowledge.
+He always demonstrated a sense of bravery.
+Throughout his life he enjoyed traveling, meeting new people, spending time with friends, and in was endlessly searching for knowledge.

-I have especially fond memories during Primary school of my time spent fishing and contemplating life on the banks of the river Reuss.
-On one occasion, so immersed was I in my contemplations that I was pulled into the river by an especially large catch, Luckily, to be saved by a passer-by.
-Fearless, even at this early age I was more interested in still trying to catch the fish that had pulled me in than swimming to shore.
+He has especially fond memories during Primary school of his time spent fishing and contemplating life on the banks of the river Reuss.
+On one occasion, so immersed was he in my contemplations that I was pulled into the river by an especially large catch, Luckily, to be saved by a passer-by.
+Fearless, even at this early age he was more interested in still trying to catch the fish that had pulled him in than swimming to shore.

-I also have fond memories of Christmas.
-Remembering when my mother had prepared the wonderfully enormous Christmas tree in our living room which she had carefully decorated with what seemed like a thousand dazzling fairy lights.
-I vividly remember my excitement when my father gifted me the electric train set that I so desperately had pleaded for all that year.
+He also has fond memories of Christmas.
+Remembering when his mother had prepared the wonderfully enormous Christmas tree in their living room which she had carefully decorated with what seemed like a thousand dazzling fairy lights.
+He vividly remembers his excitement when his father gifted him the electric train set that he so desperately had pleaded for all that year.

 ADOLESCENCE

-In the summer, when I was 16 I escaped to France, where learned French, and studied at the Alliance Francaise in Paris, a general preparative boarding school.
-Classes started early in the morning at 7am-12 pm then again on the afternoons.
-I worked every evening cleaning the kitchen in school refectory near the cathedral, in return they paid us pocket money.
+In the summer, when he was 16 he escaped to France, where he learned French, and studied at the Alliance Francaise in Paris, a general preparative boarding school.
+Classes started early in the morning at 7 am-12 pm then again on the afternoons.
+He worked every evening cleaning the kitchen in the school refectory near the cathedral, in return they paid the students pocket money.

-To this day I still maintain contact with many of my friends that I made there and by some stroke of luck I made friends with one of the boys in my class who turned out to be the son of an aristocratic family.
-They had a history of cotton farming in India.
-They owned a huge mansion about 40 km from Paris and my friend invited me to visit regularly, to such an extent that you could say I was unofficially adopted.
+To this day he still maintains contact with many of his friends that he made there and by some stroke of luck, he made friends with one of the boys in his class who turned out to be the son of an aristocratic family.
+They had a history of cotton farming in India and owned a huge mansion about 40 km from Paris.
+His friend invited him to visit regularly, to such an extent that you could say he was unofficially adopted.
 As “Swiss Edi”.
-Although my friend was the youngest in a family of five children, I was the only person fortunate enough to be allowed to dine beside “madame” while butlers served us with trolleys of food.
-I must admit it was at that point one of the happiest times of my life!
+Although his friend was the youngest in a family of five children, he was the only person fortunate enough to be allowed to dine beside “madame” while butlers served them with trolleys of food.
+He admits it was at that point one of the happiest times of his life!

-However, a year later the police found me and took me back home to my mother, who forced me to stay in Luzern in order to complete my schooling, much to my annoyance!
+However, a year later the police found him and took him back home to his mother, who forced him to stay in Luzern to complete his schooling.

-A little more obedient now I did stay and continued my studies.
-I worked tirelessly from 1964-1970.
-So, even though I had to learn Latin, Ancient Greek and philosophy.
-I started my mandatory military service in in Luzern starting in 1966 and continued to work after school, as I never got a cent from my family.
-I saved all my hard earned cash to travel even further and whenever I was able.
-Paris was a prime destination to maintain my friendships that I had forged there.
-6 years later my hard work paid off and I passed the “Matura” with flying colours.
+A little more obedient now he did stay and continued his studies, working tirelessly from 1964-1970.
+So, even though he had to learn Latin, Ancient Greek and Philosophy. he started his mandatory military service in in Luzern starting in 1966 and continued working part-time after school, as he never received any money from his family.
+He saved in order to travel even further and whenever he was able.
+Paris was a prime destination to maintain his friendships that he had forged there.
+6 years later his hard work paid off and he passed the “Matura” with flying colours.

 TRAVELING